bkushigian/bkushigian.github.io/_drafts/optimizing-javac-plugin.markdown

 }
 {% endhighlight %}

+A few notes:
+* First, double check `getName()`---this has to return the same name as what you specify via command line (more below).
-Two notes here.
-First, we are grabbing a `Context` instance and passing it to our `TaskListener`.
+* Second, we are grabbing a `Context` instance and passing it to our `TaskListener`.
 We won't need this until later so just pretend it's not there for now.
-Second, we haven't implemented the `OptimizationTaskListener` yet, so let's go ahead and do that.
-If you are unfamiliar with the [Observer Pattern][observer pattern], read up on it real quick (or don't: basically we just have a `TaskListener` waiting to be called when interesting stuff happens).
+* We haven't implemented the `OptimizationTaskListener` yet, so let's go ahead and do that now.

 {% highlight java%}
 public class OptimizationTaskListener implements TaskListener {